 Opening of 2018 IEC pools, first round of invites

 The IEC working holiday program runs in year-long ‘seasons’ (or cycles), generally from autumn to autumn.
-The pools for the 2017 season opened on 17th October 2016 and closed on 16th October 2017.
-Regular invite rounds happened between November and September.
 The date of the opening of the 2018 pools was 3rd November 2017.
+Regular invite rounds started in late November 2017 and are likely to continue (as per the last two years) until early autumn.

 How to apply for the IEC working holiday program